 Home-composting is the best way to deal with your food waste - even better than using your food waste bin.
 If you dispose of your food waste using a home-compost bin or an old-fashioned compost heap, please continue and accept our thanks for your efforts!

 I'd use a food waste bin and/or caddy if I had one!

 All Dorset households should have received a food waste bin and kitchen caddy when we rolled out the Recycle For Dorset kerbside collection service.

 Replacement bins can be obtained from our various glass box, food waste bin and kitchen caddy collection points.
 If you need a replacement bin of any kind, please let us know.

 Kitchen caddy liners are available at all supermarkets and most local shops.
 Dorset Council does not provide these.

 You can also line your caddy with newspaper to wrap your food waste.

 Why have I received a sticker and tag on my bin?

-To help promote our food recycling service, the Dorset Waste Partnership has been attaching stickers and tags to rubbish bins across Dorset.
+To help promote our food recycling service, Dorset Council has been attaching stickers and tags to rubbish bins across Dorset.